Primary Care Progress: Media coverage

 In 2010, PCP president and co-founder Dr. Andrew Morris-Singer discussed on CNN the crisis in primary care and what is being done to address it.
-PCP’s role in the creation of Harvard Medical School’s Center for Primary Care - which included a series of town hall meetings with hundreds of attendees - was described in a Harvard Gazette article.
+PCPs’ role in the creation of Harvard Medical School’s Center for Primary Care - which included a series of town hall meetings with hundreds of attendees - was described in a Harvard Gazette article.

 In 2011, PCP was featured in the American College of Physicians’ IMpact Newsletter as a “new national organization dedicated to engaging local communities to promote primary care, innovate in care delivery and prepare the next generation of leaders in primary care” by “building a grassroots network of advocates who share the vision of a health care system built on a robust foundation of primary care.”

-In 2012, President Morris-Singer wrote a blog post for KevinMD.com calling for a primary care “workforce surge,” and another for the Health Care Blog on revitalizing the primary care training “pipeline” through a multifaceted approach to overcome the financial, academic, cultural and political challenges.
+In 2012, President Morris-Singer wrote a blog post for KevinMD.com calling for a primary care “workforce surge,” and another for the Health Care Blog on revitalizing the primary care training “pipeline” through a multifaceted approach to overcome the financial, academic, cultural, and political challenges.
 He was also featured in a New York Times article on initiatives encouraging students to consider primary care careers.

-Representing PCP, in 2013 Dr. Morris-Singer was a panelist for a Congressional briefing on primary care.
+Representing PCP, in 2013, Dr. Morris-Singer was a panelist for a Congressional briefing on primary care.
 PCP was also featured in 2013 articles on the primary care crisis by the Associated Press and the Association of Health Care Journalists.

 In 2014, MedPage Today published a piece about Primary Care Progress’ grassroots efforts, while the Atlantic’s story “Why I’m Becoming a Primary Care Doctor” included insight from President Morris-Singer on the stigmatization of primary care careers.

 New England Public Radio highlighted the work of PCP in two 2015 pieces about the future of primary care.